thsie004/asgn2/README.md

 ###Known Bugs/Issues part II:
     -   The "((" and "))" operator in bash is not interpreted as usual, so they will be interpreted as two separate regions covered by parentheses.

+    -   The test command in its bracket form will need spaces between each argument (i.e. [-e bin] will not work but [ -e bin ] will).
+This is due to the use of strtok for its implementation.
 ---